tgfrerer/openFrameworks/libs/openFrameworks/vk/README.md

 ### RenderBatch

 To send a `DrawCommand` through the pipeline, you first need to create a `RenderBatch`.
 This is an object which helps accumulate multiple draw commands, and forward them down the engine in one go.
-A `RenderBatch` is a temporary object, and it is created from a `Context`.
+A `RenderBatch` is a temporary object, and it is created from a `Context`, it also encapsulates a vulkan Renderpass, and is translated by the engine into a single vulkan CommandBuffer.

 ----------------------------------------------------------------------